 - Q: What is the difference between a "lease-purchase agreement" and a "financing agreement"? - A: Just the name.
 Both terms are used and are issued under the authority of ORS 271.390. - Q: How do lease-purchase issues differ from GO bond issues? - A: In most respects they are similar.
 Both offer interest that is exempt from federal and state income taxes in most cases.
 Interest is also paid semi-annually, and principal is paid annually.
-There are two important differences: - A district cannot levy property taxes outside of the permanent rate to pay debt service on a lease-purchase issue as it can to pay debt service on a general obligation bond.
+There are important differences: - A district cannot levy property taxes outside of the permanent rate to pay debt service on a lease-purchase issue as it can to pay debt service on a general obligation bond.

-- Principal and interest on a lease-purchase issue must be paid from a district's existing resources. - A lease-purchase issue usually bears a higher interest rate than a GO bond because there is no ability to levy additional property taxes to pay debt service.
-Consequently, investors do not consider lease purchase issues as safe as general obligation bonds and, therefore, demand a higher interest rate to compensate for the higher risk. - Q: Is voter approval needed to issue lease-purchase agreements? - A: No. Voter approval is not required.
+- Principal and interest on a lease-purchase issue must be paid from a district's existing resources. - A lease-purchase issue has no ability to levy additional property taxes to pay debt service.
+Investors do not consider lease purchase issues as safe as general obligation bonds and, therefore, demand a higher interest rate to compensate for the higher risk. - Q: Is voter approval needed to issue lease-purchase agreements? - A: No. Voter approval is not required. - Q: What can be financed through lease-purchase issues? - A: A lease-purchase issue may be used to finance real or personal property including routine supplies and maintenance as long as they can be capitalized.
+Lease-purchase proceeds, like GO bond proceeds, cannot be used to finance working capital.

-Q: What can be financed through lease-purchase issues?
+Q: What are full faith-and-credit obligations (FFCOs)?

-- A: A lease-purchase issue may be used to finance real or personal property including routine supplies and maintenance as long as they can be capitalized.
-Lease-purchase proceeds, like GO bond proceeds, cannot be used to finance working capital. - Q: What are full faith-and-credit obligations (FFCOs)? - A: FFCO is simply a marketing name for lease-purchase agreements that are divided into smaller pieces and sold in the public markets like bond issues.
-School districts, ESDs and community colleges have authority to enter into lease-purchase agreements and they also have authority to
+A: FFCO is simply a marketing name for lease-purchase agreements that are divided into smaller pieces and sold in the public markets like bond issues.
+School districts, ESDs and community colleges have authority to enter into lease-purchase agreements and they also have authority to authorize an escrow agent to issue certificated securities based on those agreements.